 Skip to main content

 Your contact list is the foundation of your business growth.
-A well-organized list allows you to segment your audience, send targeted messages, and run personalized campaigns at scale.
+A well-organized list lets you segment your audience, send targeted messages, and run personalized campaigns at scale.
 This lesson covers adding contacts manually, formatting CSV files for import, creating custom fields, and importing your list.

 How to add and import contacts